esynr3z/openocd-svd/README.md

 - show registers inside complex SVD types like clusters, cluster and register arrays in true heirachical way
 - implement auto read option to update all regs on the page every time MCU halted
-- check status of the openocd server and do auto disconnect when needed